Process & Findings

 Our design process involved stakeholder interviews, field observations, surveys of existing research and tools, competitor analysis, ideation, storyboards, and digital prototypes.

-Prototypes were built for quick assembly and changes.
+Prototypes were built for quick assembly and easy transferability.

 Aesthetically, designs were fun and lively, though simple.
 They were line based and made use of gradients to give a sense of complexity and depth.

-The simple aesthetic style also made it easy to export as SVG files, which are resolution scalable and code-based.
+A simple aesthetic style also made it easy to export as SVG, which is a code-based, vector image format.